galvarado/ansible-rol-spinnaker/README.md

 ### Requirements

-- A VM based on Ubuntu 16.03 to install spinnaker
+- A VM based on Ubuntu 16.04 to install spinnaker (at least 4 cores and 16GB of RAM)
+- In order to connect to Spinnaker UI VM must have ports 22,9000, 8084 enabled.
 - A running kubernetes cluster
 - A valid kubeconfig file
+- Be able to create a gcloud service account for spinnaker (instructions provided above)

 ### 1. Add to your ansible hosts file an entry for spinnaker: